MithrilJS/mithril.js/docs/route.md

 }
 ```

-In the example above, the layout merely consists of a `<div class="layout">` that contains the children passed to the component, but in a real life scenario it could be as complex as neeeded.
+In the example above, the layout merely consists of a `<div class="layout">` that contains the children passed to the component, but in a real life scenario it could be as complex as needed.

 One way to wrap the layout is to define an anonymous component in the routes map: